maxspeicher/wappu-service/README.md

 =====================================

 Copyright &copy; 2013&ndash;2014  Maximilian Speicher.
-The *commercial* use of this software or derivatives thereof is not permitted.
-If you would like to use the software or derivatives for commercial purposes, please contact the copyright holder.
+The *commercial* use (i.e., use that is primarily intended for commercial advantage or monetary compensation) of this software or derivatives thereof is *not* permitted.

 ----------